 Insert Data Using OLE DB Command Transformation in SSIS Example

 In this example, we will show you how to insert data into the destination table using the OLE DB Command Transformation.
-Before we start designing the SSIS Package, let us see the Destination Table in the Database
+Before designing the SSIS Package, let us see the Destination Table in the Database.

 Drag and drop the Data Flow Task from the toolbox to the control flow region.
 And rename it as Inserting Data using OLE DB Command Transformation in SSIS.